Explore Categories

 Override credit limit using post-dated transactions

 Post-dated transactions are non-accounting transactions.
 They get converted to accounting transactions on the voucher date.
-The credit limit will not be considered until the transaction is converted from a post-dated to a regular voucher.
+The credit limit will not be considered until the transaction is converted from post-dated to regular voucher.
 However, you may want the post-dated receipt transaction to be considered when the customer has exceeded the credit limit.
 You can do this in TallyPrime by enabling the option Override credit limit using post-dated transactions in the party ledger.

 1. Enable party ledger to override credit limit in post-dated vouchers.